 A product manager is on a project team with developers and designers.
 They attend every client meeting to understand the nonprofit’s needs and convert them into features that designers and developers will work on building.
 The product manager may have 1 client meeting each week, as well as a team meeting where they can communicate their updates.
 Finally, they’ll also meet with the rest of the product managers each week to update each other on their progress.
 There will also be documentation written every few weeks to keep track of changes to the product roadmap.
 A typical week for product managers has 3-4 meetings and a couple of hours worth of preparation, totaling up to 4-6 hours worth of work per week.

 What does being a designer look like at TSE?

 Designers communicate closely with our nonprofit clients in order to craft user flows, wireframes, and prototypes that align with their needs.
 Designers often take on projects in pairs.
 They are the ones creating the detailed plan for the end solution, which is then eventually handed off to TSE developers.
 There’s a variety of types of projects, ranging from website rebranding to internal software tools.
 Typically, designers spend 5-7 hours a week on TSE activities.

 What does being a developer look like at TSE?

 How can I stay up-to-date with upcoming TSE events?

-We are working in a hybrid model.
-Our last recruitment season was completely online, but we hope that we can have a hybrid recruitment process next year.
+We worked in a hybrid model during the pandemic.
+Now, we are continuing our hybrid model while increasing in person activities.
+Our last recruitment season was completely online and we plan to continue the online structure this year.
 We will do our best to provide as much support as possible through in person Information Sessions and various panels, but all interviews and phone screens will continue to be remote.
-By the end of Winter 2022, all teams in TSE will return to in person weekly meetings.
-We will be continuing regular virtual & in person workshops and social events.
-Please visit our website and Facebook page for the most up-to-date information.

 Still have questions?